×

 You also want to create a relaxed environment and let your student know that it’s not all assessments and questions.

-Get to know you games are a great way to break the ice and create a welcoming atmosphere.
+Get-to-know-you games are a great way to break the ice and create a welcoming atmosphere.
 I’ve also found that this is a stage to search for any common interests and shared passions that you may have.
 This helps encourage conversation and makes the student feel at ease.

 Popular games like “Would You Rather” are a great start as they give you a little insight into your student.